renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+## fetchReleaseNotes

+Configure this to `false` if you want to disable release notes fetching

 ## fileMatch

 `fileMatch` is used by Renovate to know which files in a repository to parse and extract, and it is possible to override defaults values to customize for your project's needs.